Carl-Gustaf Herlitz: Other work

 Herlitz was a member of the board of the Finnish Confederation of Employers (STK) in 1921–1929 and 1937–1947.
 He was strictly right-wing in his political views and advocated a hard line in relation to the trade union movement.
 [1] The first shop steward could be elected to the Arabia plant only after the political conditions in Finland changed after the Continuation War, and even then Herlitz tried to dismiss the new shop steward as his first job, but after the strike he had to accept the workers' organization.
 On the other hand, during the Winter War in 1940, he was involved in the so-called Betrothal of January, in which the trade union movement was recognized as a negotiating party.

 Herlitz was a right-wing member of the Swedish People's Party (RKP) and represented the RKP in the Helsinki City Council from 1931 to 1934.
 In the 1940s, he also supported Teo Snellman's Finnish National Socialist Labor Organisation.
 During the Continuation War, Herlitz was influential in pro-German circles.
 He formed a counter petition to the "statement of the thirty-three" of the Peace opposition and was one of the funders and backers of the Aftonposten newspaper, founded in the summer of 1944 by Swedish-speaking right-wing radicals.
 After the war, he supported Rütger Essén's far-right magazines Dagsposten and Fria Ordia.

-Herlitz spread anti-Semitic propaganda publicly even after the war.
-In 1954 and 1957 he published two anti-Semitic pamphlets, which he distributed in Finland and Sweden and which he also translated into Finnish.
+Herlitz spread antisemitic propaganda publicly even after the war.
+In 1954 and 1957 he published two antisemitic pamphlets, which he distributed in Finland and Sweden and which he also translated into Finnish.
 In them, he presented conspiracy theories that Jews ruled the world and were guilty of both world wars as well as the upcoming World War III.
 Carl-Ernfrid Carlberg, who distributed Herlitz's pamphlet in Stockholm schools, was fined by the Swedish Supreme Court for inciting hatred.
 In the 1950s, Herlitz published articles in Swedish newspapers with similar content, in which he also claimed that the Holocaust was a lie.

 Herlitz was the vice-president of the Finnish Arts and Crafts Association and in 1922–1927 the chairman of the Muntra Musikanter singing society.
 He was awarded the title of Vuorineuvos in 1932.

 Swedish lawyer and politician Nils Herlitz was a cousin of Carl-Gustaf Herlitz.